OutMyth-Dev/OutBot/README.md

 ## 🤫 .env

-You noow have a local copy of OutBot on your computer.
-To OutBot acutally run we will need a Discord Bot Token.
+You now have a local copy of OutBot on your computer.
+To OutBot actually run we will need a Discord Bot Token.
 Head over to Discord
 Developer portal (https://discord.com/developers/applications) and sign in/create an account depending on if you have a Discord account.
 Click "new application".
 Create a name for your bot and accept Discord's Dev TOS/Privacy policy.
+Create a new file called .env and make sure it is in
-Under overview click "Bot" and then click
-"Reset Token".
-Click yes do it to confirm; enter your password for authentication.
-Copy your Discord token into .env.example and paste.
-Make sure you rename .env.example to ".env" and you  replace "YOUR_TOKEN_GOES_HERE_PLEASE_ENTER_YOUR_DISCORD_BOT_TOKEN_HERE" with your discord token.
-Finally, to install it, go to "Installation" and copy the install link.
-Paste the install link into your browser and choose if you want to add your bot to your apps or if you want to add them to your servers.
-You can know do whatever you want to the source code.
-Please read the MIt
-LICENSE for more information.
+.gitignre.
+Created a variable called DISCORD_TOKEN.
+Under overview click "Bot" and then click"Reset Token".
+Click "Yes do it to" confirm; enter your password for authentication.
+Copy your Discord token into .env.Finally, to install it, go to "Installation" and copy the install link.
+Paste the install link into your browser and choose if you want toadd your bot to your apps or if you want to add them to your servers.
+You can now do whatever you want to the source code.
+Please read the MIT LICENSE for more information.
+NEVER SHARE YOUR DISCORD TOKEN WITH ANYONE.
+IF YOU DO, YOU ARE ALLLOWING THEM TO
+HAVE ACCESS TO YOUR BOT.
+THEY CAN ALSO FIND YOUR EMAIL WITH YOUR DISCORD BOT TOKEN.

 ---

 ## 🧐 I just want OutBot in my discord server/add it to my apps.

 To invite OutBot to your server/add it to your apps, head over to this link: https://discord.com/oauth2/authorize?client_id=1525595736706781384.
-Then choose wether you want OutBot in your Discord server; in your apps.
+Then choose whether you want OutBot in your Discord server; in your apps.

 ---